Salomanuel/bookmarkulum/README.md

 - db/seeds.rb DELETES every Site and every Bookmark every time you seed.
 It's very useful in developing, but be careful with that in production

+- put the BITLY_API_KEY in an ENV variable, somehow